cgalab/genpoly-fpg/README.md

 # FPG

 Philipp Mayer's Fast Polygon Generator.
-Starting from a regular polygon of given size FPG randomly translates the poylgon verties across the plane by maintaining the polygons' simplicity.
+Starting from a regular polygon of given size FPG randomly translates the polygon's vertices across the plane by maintaining the polygons' simplicity using a triangulation.
+To adjust the triangulation to changes, FPG has implemented two different approaches: A kinetic triangulation approach and an approach which finds obsolete parts of the triangulation and replaces them by a new triangulation.

 # Algorithm

-TBD: add reference to my thesis
+Details of the algorithm are described in the Master's Thesis [Generating Random Simple Polygons by Vertex Translations and Insertions](https://www.researchgate.net/publication/348275206_Generating_Random_Simple_Polygons_by_Vertex_Translations_and_Insertions)
+.

 # Output